jchrisfarris/antiope-local/README.md

 After running create_environment.sh, you must edit the Manifest files to customize Antiope to your environment.

-## Customizations
+## Customization
 Antiope is intended to be a base upon which you can build your own inventory functions based on your organization's needs.
-This private repo contains the scripts, cloudformation templates and lambda functions for your customizations.
-[More information on Antiope customizations is here](https://github.com/jchrisfarris/antiope/blob/development/docs/Customizations.md)
+This private repo contains the scripts, cloudformation templates and lambda functions for your customization.
+[More information on Antiope customization is here](https://github.com/jchrisfarris/antiope/blob/development/docs/Customizations.md)